An algebraic analysis of the graph modularity: Modularity of a subgraph

 A central problem in graph clustering is to look for a quantitative definition of community.
 Although all authors agree that a community should be a connected group of nodes that is more densely connected among each other than with the rest of the network, as a matter of fact no definition is universally accepted.
 A variety of merit functions to quantify the strength of a subset $S\subset V$ as a community in $G$ is listed in \cite[Ch.\ 8]{network-analysis}; all of them are essentially based on a trade-off between the total weight of edges insisting on vertices in $V$ (which should be ``large'') and the one of the edges connecting vertices in $V$ with vertices outside $V$ (which should be ``small'', for a ``good'' community).

 Fortunato in its comprehensive report \cite{santo-fortunato} classifies various definitions of community according to whether they are based on graph-level properties, subgraph-level properties, or vertex similarity, and underlines that the global definition based on the modularity quality function introduced by Newman and Girvan in \cite{newman-girvan} is by far the most popular definition.
 Their definition can be informally stated as follows: A subset of vertices $S \subseteq V$ forms a community if the subgraph $G(S)$ contains a larger number of edges than expected.
 Obviously, such statement is not rigorous, until one defines the probability distribution underlying the concept of ``expected number''.
 Doubtless, the most simple and natural guess is to assign an equal probability to the connection between any two nodes in the network.
 The corresponding random graph model is known as Erd\"os-R\'enyi model.
 That model is at the basis of various successful approaches to community detection \cite{multires-2,multires-1,TVDN_CPM}.
-In this work, we follow \cite{newman-eigenvectors,newman-modularity,newman-girvan} and assume, instead, the Chung-Lu random graph model as reference.
+In this work, we follow \cite{newman-eigenvectors,newman-modularity,newman-girvan} and assume, instead, the Chung-Lu random graph model with parameter $d$ as reference.

-Given a graph $G = (V,E)$, consider a subset of vertices $S\subseteq V$ and let $\vol S = \sum_{i\in S}d_i$ be its {\em volume}, that is, the sum of degrees of vertices in $S$.
-Let $E(S)$ be the set of edges having both endpoints in $S$, and let $\partial S$ be the \textit{edge boundary} of $S$, that is, the set of edges having exactly one endpoint in $S$.
-Note that $\vol S = 2|E(S)| + |\partial S|$.
-According to the Chung-Lu model, the number of edges joining vertices in $S$ that can be expected from the knowledge of the degree sequence $d_1,\ldots,d_n$ is
+Given a graph $G = (V,E,\omega)$, consider a subset of vertices $S\subseteq V$.
+For graphs following the (weighted) Chung-Lu model with parameter $d$, the overall weight of edges joining vertices in $S$ can be estimated by

-Consequently, we define the modularity of $S$ as
+Consequently, we define the {\em modularity} of $S$ as

-If that difference is positive then there is a clear indication that the subgraph induced by $S$ contains more edges than expected from the Chung-Lu model.
+If that difference is positive then there is a clear indication that the subgraph $G(S)$ contains ``more edges'' than expected from the reference model.
 This fact can be considered as a clue (apart from connectedness) that $S$ is a closely knit set of vertices and as such, a possible community inside $G$.

-An easy computation exploiting the identities $\vol S = 2|E(S)| + |\partial S|$ and $\vol G - \vol S = \vol \bar S$ reveals that
+An easy computation exploiting the identities $\vol S = e_{\mathrm{in}}(S) + e_{\mathrm{out}}(S)$ and $\vol G - \vol S = \vol \bar S$ reveals that